“Sono un Italiano, un Italiano vero”

 6- Attend a Local Festival – Local Italian Towns

 These festivals are held by the local people and for them.
 Sadly, they don’t get the same recognition as more prominent festivals, but they can be great fun.
-You’ll be happy to take a glimpse into their simple lives and learn about their music, food, and traditions.
+You’ll be happy to glimpse into their simple lives and learn about their music, food, and traditions.
 There are also some fun contests to participate in.

 7- Catch the Palio de Siena Horserace – Siena